timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 If a controller restarts or crashes, it can pick up earlier work by reading the current state from the API server again.

 The core components of Kubernetes controllers are the watch cache, event handlers, work queue, and worker routines.
-A controller's cache is responsible for monitoring the object type on the API server, notifying the controller of changes to the objects, and maintaining the objects in memory as an indexed store.
+A controller's cache is responsible for monitoring the object type on the API server, notifying the controller of changes to the objects, and maintaining object copies in memory as an indexed store.
 For this, the controller initiates a reflector, which lists and watches the specified object type, emitting delta events added to a queue.
 Subsequently, an informer reads events from the queue, updating the store with changed objects.
 The flat key-value store has additional indices to increase the performance of frequently used namespaced queries or queries with field selectors.